 - In a large bowl or stand mixer, combine pumpkin purée, pumpkin ale, melted coconut oil, eggs, and sugar.
 Stir or whisk to combine.

 - Add the rest of your cupcake ingredients: flour, salt, baking soda, cinnamon, ginger, nutmeg, cloves, and vanilla.
 Mix until ingredients are just combined.

 - Use a cookie scoop (I like this one) to scoop batter into cupcake liners.
 (If you don’t have a scoop, put 3-4 Tablespoons of batter into each liner, until they’re about 2/3 of the way full).

-- Bake cupcakes at 375 for 15-17 minutes or until a cake tester comes out clean.
+- Bake cupcakes at 375 degrees F for 15-17 minutes or until a toothpick or cake tester comes out clean.

-- Remove cooked cupcakes to a cooling rack and let cool completely (usually 30 minutes or so) then top with Maple Pumpkin Ale Frosting (recipe below!)
+- Remove cooked cupcakes to a wire rack and let cool completely (usually 30 minutes or so) then top with Maple Pumpkin Ale Frosting (recipe below!)

 FOR THE MAPLE FROSTING (MAKE THIS ONCE PUMPKIN CUPCAKES HAVE COOLED):

 - In a medium-sized bowl, stir together the melted butter, pumpkin ale (optional), and maple extract.

 - Stir in the powdered sugar and a pinch of salt.
 The sugar will quickly absorb the liquid and will begin to clump – this is what you want!

 - Add hot water (I heat it in my electric tea kettle – the hot water will help keep the butter nice and melty so you can stir everything together) a Tablespoon at a time, stirring in between each addition, until frosting reaches a fudge-like consistency.
 If you add a little too much water, don’t worry – just add a bit more powdered sugar to even it out.
 The frosting will thicken as it cools, so it’s best to work quickly here.